Contractors in Oregon are required by the

 Handymen are required to hold a license in Oregon unless they are performing minor or inconsequential work less than $1,000.
 Any unlicensed handyman is not allowed to advertise or have business cards.
 The CCB describes the “residential limited contractor” license as a license for those who are part-time or performing handyman services; the license is limited to only $40,000 in work a year and $5,000 maximum per job.

-To avoid claims against your license, it is best to quickly and respectfully handle complaints before they get to the CCB.
+To avoid claims against your license, it is best to quickly and respectfully handle complaints before they get to the Oregon Construction Contractors Board.
 You should understand where complaints can come from and how to prevent those from occurring in the first place.
 A list of valid complaints from the public and the timelines for the public to file complaints against a contractor is available in the Oregon Statute - ORS 701.140.
 Below are some common examples:

 |Claimant||Reason for Claim||Claim Timeline|